 "It provides real opportunities for creativity.
 You can take it in any direction because you are not restricted."
-UK coordinating teacher, Putteridge High School
+Putteridge High School

-For schools without the luxury of a language assistant, the Host a Teacher programme allows pupils to benefit from a fresh injection of German culture and linguistic support at no extra cost.
+For schools not able to host a language assistant, the Host a Teacher programme allows pupils to benefit from a fresh injection of German culture and linguistic support at no extra cost.

 "UK German Connection provides a great opportunity for schools to share their experience and knowledge in a cost-effective way."
-UK coordinating teacher, Charlton Manor Primary School
+Charlton Manor Primary School

 It's a great way to exchange resources

 Need some ideas for activities to teach a certain topic?
 Teachers at Oakthorpe Primary were left feeling inspired after sharing ideas and resources with their teacher from Germany.

 "Swapping ideas and sharing resources can be quite enlightening and stimulate further ideas for projects and links."
 Oakthorpe Primary

 Hosting a teacher from Germany can give you a unique perspective of teaching techniques and can give you some fresh ideas to try out in the classroom.